tachi-hi/slidingHPSS/README.md

 + Install `FFTW3` (`libfftw3`) in your system.

 Then type the command

 	make
 	./slidingHPSS -h

-then usage command will be displayed.
+then usage massage will be displayed.

 License
 -------